garethjohnsdesign/aoifemcardle.com/about.md

 ### Writer/director/photographer from Northern Ireland, based in London

+#### — 2017
+Absolut – Equal Love — BBH

+Audi – Daughter — Venables Bell & Partners

 #### — 2016

-Under Armour – Prince with 1000 Enemies – Droga 5, NYC\
+Under Armour – Prince with 1000 Enemies – Droga 5, NYC
 Nominated for Best Direction and Best Cinematography at Ciclope Awards, Best Cinematography and Sound at the British Arrows

-Under Armour – Numbers – Droga 5, NYC\
+Under Armour – Numbers – Droga 5, NYC
 Nominated for Best Direction at Ciclope Awards and Best Editing at the British Arrows

 Secret – The Question – Wieden & Kennedy, Portland